Torekas/Dyslectic_application/README.md

----

 # Dyslexia-Friendly Reader Web App

-A web application designed to assist dyslexic children in reading and comprehension by providing tools like a custom dyslexia-friendly font, text-to-speech functionality, an interactive reading ruler, adjustable font sizes, and a robust search feature.
+A web application designed to assist dyslexic children in age 4-11 in reading and comprehension by providing tools like a custom dyslexia-friendly font, text-to-speech functionality, an interactive reading ruler, adjustable font sizes, robust search feature, and interactive image pop-ups to helps visualise and create memos for meaning of words.
+Additional feature is that, you can learn the pronunciation of words in many languages like English, Deutsch, Italiano or French.

 ## Table of Contents